thushanth24/e-comm/README.md

 # StyleStore - Full-Stack E-commerce Catalog

-StyleStore is a full-stack e-commerce catalog web application for a clothing store built with Next.js, Prisma, and AWS S3.
+StyleStore is a full-stack e-commerce catalog web application for a clothing store built with Next.js, Supabase, and AWS S3.

 ## Features